DMTF/Redfish-Mockup-Creator/README.md

   --maxlogentries MAXLOGENTRIES, -maxlogentries MAXLOGENTRIES
-                        The maximum number of log entries to collect in each log service
+                        The maximum number of log entries to collect in each log service --forcefolderrename, -forcefolderrename
+                        Indicates if URIs containing characters that are disallowed in Windows folder names are renamed to replace the characters with underscores
 ```

 Example: `python redfishMockupCreate.py -u root -p root -r 192.168.1.100 -S -D /output`